-- The family has a right to terminate the lease on notice to the owner (for the owner's breach or otherwise) and has given a notice of termination to the owner in accordance with the lease [24 CFR 982.35(b)(3)].
-If the family terminates the lease on notice to the owner, the family must give COC a copy of the notice at the same time [24 CFR 982.314(d)(1)]. - The lease for the family's unit has been terminated by mutual agreement of the owner and the family [24 CFR 982.35(b)(1)(ii)].
+- The family has a right to terminate the lease on notice to the owner (for the owner's breach or otherwise) and has given a notice of termination to the owner in accordance with the lease [24 CFR 982.354(b)(3)].
+If the family terminates the lease on notice to the owner, the family must give the PHA a copy of the notice at the same time [24 CFR 982.354(d)(1)]. - The lease for the family's unit has been terminated by mutual agreement of the owner and the family [24 CFR 982.354(b)(1)(ii)].

-If the family and the owner mutually agree to terminate the lease for the family's unit, the family must give COC a copy of the termination agreement.
+If the family and the owner mutually agree to terminate the lease for the family's unit, the family must provide COC with a copy of the termination agreement.